Help us improve your experience.

 Platform-Specific High Availability Behavior on ACX7000 Series

 The hardware architecture on ACX7000 series of devices differs from PTX and MX series devices.
 In PTX and MX series devices, FPC hosts both the datapath PFE as well as the WAN facing ports (PIC/MIC).
-In PTX and MX series devices, each FPCs are designed to include the CPU compute resource as well to manage the FPC components.
+In PTX and MX series devices, each FPCs are designed to include the CPU compute resource to manage the FPC components.

 On ACX7000 series of devices, the Forwarding Engine Board (FEB) FRU contains only the PFE complex, and the Routing Engine contains the CPU compute complex.
 Routing Engine FRU executes both Routing Engine and line-card applications.